lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

 #### Never commit the transaction

-The Odoo framework is in charge of providing the transactional context for all RPC calls.
+The Konvergo ERP framework is in charge of providing the transactional context for all RPC calls.
 The principle is that a new database cursor is opened at the beginning of each RPC call, and committed when the call has returned, just before transmitting the answer to the RPC client, approximately like this: